PatrickKyei/exception/_posts/2022-05-26-mistakes-that-cost-me-my-sunshine.md

 ## 1. Don't take decisions in the heat of the moment

+In your state of confusion don't take a decision.
+If it is possible allow at least two

 ## 2. Consult an unbiased opinion in difficult situations

 ## 3. Never say Never